Stencyl/stencylpedia/chapter-4/backgrounds.md

 ![stencyl-background-scroll-speed](http://static.stencyl.com/pedia2/ch4/backgrounds/image01.png)

-The values don’t hold much meaning in themselves (pixels per sub-frame). **Just experiment until you get a value that works for your game**.
+The values don't hold much meaning in themselves (pixels per sub-frame). **Just experiment until you get a value that works for your game**.

 ## Repeating Backgrounds